mcbuildMnemon/search-engine/README.md

-# Google in 1998
+# search-engine

-This project hosts the files for a search engine I was planning to do.
+A simple search engine with a crawler and indexer.

 ## Features